-Researchers of Ethiopian Journal of Health Sciences in a study in 2014 found its extract may be a very good substitute of chemical-based mouthwashes.
+Researchers of the Ethiopian Journal of Health Sciences in a study in 2014 found its extract may be a very good substitute for chemical-based mouthwashes.
 Vitamin C in it can prevent plaque.
 Moreover, it may be helpful to overcome bleeding or swollen gums.

 Aloe reduces dental plaque: